MingboDuan/U-SCIFNet/README.md

 | SIRST3    | 82.21  |  82.44 | 98.23 | 9.78 |

 *This code is highly borrowed from [ABC](https://github.com/PANPEIWEN/ABC).
 Thanks to Peiwen Pan.

+*This code is highly borrowed from [DNA-Net](https://github.com/YeRen123455/Infrared-Small-Target-Detection).
+Thanks to Boyang Li.

 *The overall repository style is highly borrowed from [SCTransNet](https://github.com/xdFai/SCTransNet).
 Thanks to Shuai Yuan